codeliner/php-ddd-cargo-sample/README.md

 ###ChapterOne
 `git checkout ChapterOne`

 Chapter One release contains the first draft of the Cargo DDD model.
 It contains the Entities `Cargo` and `Voyage` and also an `Application BookingService` that works with an `overbooking policy` to allow the booking of a Cargo even when the Voyage has not enough free capacity.

 [ChapterOne Review](https://github.com/codeliner/php-ddd-cargo-sample/blob/master/docs/ChapterOne-Review.md)
 ###ChapterTwo
 `git checkout ChapterTwo`

 In Chapter Two we learn the importance of the Ubiquitous Language.
 With it's help the team works out a Cargo Router and redefines the use cases for the Shipping Application.
-The `Application BookingService` is rplaced with a `Application RouingService`, cause the system focuses on planing an `Itinerary` for a `Cargo` that satisfies a `RouteSpecification`.
+The `Application BookingService` is replaced with a `Application RoutingService`, cause the system focuses on planing an `Itinerary` for a `Cargo` that satisfies a `RouteSpecification`.

 [ChapterTwo Review](https://github.com/codeliner/php-ddd-cargo-sample/blob/master/docs/ChapterTwo-Review.md)

 Support